mozilla/www.ccadb.org/policy.md

 If an annual CCADB self-assessment is required by the individual Store policy, a single self-assessment MAY cover multiple CAs operating under both the same CP and CPS(s), or combined CP/CPS.
 CAs not operated under the same CP and CPS(s) or combined CP/CPS MUST be covered in a separate self-assessment.

-The self-assessment submission date is determined by the earliest appearing “BR Audit Period End Date” field specified in any of the CA Owner’s “CA Owner/Certificate” CCADB root records that are included in one or more Stores.
+The self-assessment submission date is determined by the earliest appearing "BR Audit Period End Date" field specified in any of the CA Owner’s "CA Owner/Certificate" CCADB root records that are included in one or more Stores.

-An annual self-assessment MUST be completed and submitted to the CCADB within 92 calendar days from the CA Owner's earliest appearing root record “BR Audit Period End Date” that is after December 31, 2023.
+An annual self-assessment MUST be completed and submitted to the CCADB within 92 calendar days from the CA Owner's earliest appearing root record "BR Audit Period End Date" that is after December 31, 2023.
 CA Owners SHOULD submit the self-assessment to the CCADB at the same time as uploading audit reports.

 CA Owners SHOULD always use the latest available version of the self-assessment template.
 CA Owners MUST not use a version of the self-assessment template that has been superseded by more than 90 calendar days before their submission.